Manila galleon: Trade

-Trade with Ming China via Manila served a major source of revenue for the Spanish Empire and as a fundamental source of income for Spanish colonists in the Philippine Islands.
+Trade with Ming China via Manila served as a major source of revenue for the Spanish Empire and as a fundamental source of income for Spanish colonists in the Philippine Islands.
 Galleons used for the trade between East and West were crafted by Filipino artisans.
 Until 1593, two or more ships would set sail annually from each port.
 The Manila trade became so lucrative that Seville merchants petitioned king Philip II of Spain to protect the monopoly of the Casa de Contratación based in Seville.
 This led to the passing of a decree in 1593 that set a limit of two ships sailing each year from either port, with one kept in reserve in Acapulco and one in Manila.
 An "armada", or armed escort of galleons, was also approved.
-Due to official attempts at controlling the galleon trade, contraband and understating of ships' cargoes became widespread.
+Due to official attempts to control the galleon trade, contraband and understating of ships' cargoes became widespread.

 The galleon trade was supplied by merchants largely from port areas of Fujian, such as Quanzhou, as depicted in the Selden Map, and Yuegang (the old port of Haicheng in Zhangzhou, Fujian), who traveled to Manila to sell the Spaniards spices, porcelain, ivory, lacquerware, processed silk cloth and other valuable commodities.
-Cargoes varied from one voyage to another but often included goods from all over Asia: jade, wax, gunpowder and silk from China; amber, cotton and rugs from India; spices from Indonesia and Malaysia; and a variety of goods from Japan, the Spanish part of the so-called Namban trade, including fans, chests, screens, porcelain and lacquerware.
+Cargoes varied from one voyage to another but often included goods from all over Asia: jade, wax, gunpowder and silk from China; amber, cotton and rugs from India; spices from Indonesia and Malaysia; and a variety of goods from Japan, the Spanish part of the so-called Nanban trade, including Japanese fans, chests, screens, porcelain and lacquerware.

+In addition, slaves of various origins, including East Africa, Portuguese India, the Muslim sultanates of Southeast Asia, and the Spanish Philippines, were transported from Manila and sold in New Spain.
+African slaves were categorized as negros or cafres while all slaves of Asian origin were called chinos.
+The lack of detailed records makes it difficult to estimate the total number of slaves transported or the proportions of slaves from each region.

-Galleons transported the goods to be sold in the Americas, namely in New Spain and Peru, as well as in European markets.
+Galleons transported goods to be sold in the Americas, namely in New Spain and Peru, as well as in European markets.
 East Asia trading primarily functioned on a silver standard due to Ming China's use of silver ingots as a medium of exchange.
-As such, goods were mostly bought by silver mined from New Spain and Potosí.
-In addition, slaves from various origins were transported from Manila.
+As such, goods were mostly bought with silver mined from New Spain and Potosí.

 The cargoes arrived in Acapulco and were transported by land across Mexico.
 Mule trains would carry the goods along the China Road from Acapulco first to the administrative center of Mexico City, then on to the port of Veracruz on the Gulf of Mexico, where they were loaded onto the Spanish treasure fleet bound for Spain.
 The transport of goods overland by porters, the housing of travelers and sailors at inns by innkeepers, and the stocking of long voyages with food and supplies provided by haciendas before departing Acapulco helped to stimulate the economy of New Spain.